 May the Lord bless his people with peace!

-Jesus revealed as God’s servant
+Christ revealed as God’s servant

 Prayer reprinted from Revised Common Lectionary Prayers, © 2002 Consultation on Common Texts.
 Reproduced by permission.